Foliated manifolds, algebraic K-theory, and a secondary invariant: Special cases

-The number $e(M,\alpha)\in \C/\Z$ only depends on the algebraic $K$-theory class of $M$ determined by $\alpha$ which in our notation is $[V,\nabla]^{alg}\in \bK(\C)^{0}(M)$.
-Since clearly $\dim(V)$ is an invariant of $[V,\nabla]^{alg}$ as well, the combination
+The number $e(M,\alpha)\in \C/\Z$ only depends on the algebraic $K$-theory class of $M$ determined by $\alpha$, which in our notation is $[V,\nabla]^{\alg}\in \bK(\C)^{0}(M)$.
+Since clearly $\dim(V)$ is an invariant of $[V,\nabla]^{\alg}$ as well, the combination

-only depends on the class $[V,\nabla]^{alg}$ of $(V,\nabla)$.
+only depends on the class $[V,\nabla]^{\alg}$ of $(V,\nabla)$.

 In Section \ref{keklwfewfewfewf} we will show a much stronger result.
-We will see that $ \rho(M,\cF_{max},\nabla,s)$ only depends on the class where $\bK(\C)^{*}$ is the cohomology theory represented by the algebraic $K$-theory spectrum of $\C$, and $o_{s}$ is the orientation of $\pi:M\to *$ given by the framing $s$ for stable cohomotopy (and hence for every cohomology theory since it is a module theory over stable cohomotopy).
+We will see that $ \rho(M,\cF_{\max},\nabla,s)$ only depends on the class where $\bK(\C)^{*}$ is the cohomology theory represented by the algebraic $K$-theory spectrum of $\C$, and $o_{s}$ is the orientation of $\pi:M\to *$ for stable cohomotopy (and hence for every cohomology theory since it is a module theory over stable cohomotopy) given by the framing $s$.

 The formula \eqref{mkmxlkmlqwxqwx} can be compared with formulas in Theorem \cite[Thm 5.5]{2011arXiv1103.4217B}.
-We conclude that $\rho(M,\cF_{max},\nabla,s)$ can be expressed in terms of the universal $\eta$-invariant introduced in that reference. } \end{rem}
+We conclude that $\rho(M,\cF_{\max},\nabla,s)$ can be expressed in terms of the universal $\eta$-invariant introduced in that reference. } \end{rem}